WehrWolff/vscode-babel/CONTRIBUTING.md

 * limit lines to no more than 100 characters
 * comment code, especially in hard to understand areas

-* although this project doesn't envolve python code you can find practical coding guidelines [here](https://peps.python.org/pep-0008/).
+Although this project doesn't envolve python code you can find practical coding guidelines [here](https://peps.python.org/pep-0008/).

 ## License
 By contributing, you agree that your contributions will be licensed under its Boost Software License.